inbo/protocolsource/CONTRIBUTING.md

 We use a simple branching model.
 The main branch is protected and can only receive commits from reviewed pull requests.
 Development of a protocol (see [Workflow](#workflow)) is done in a protocol-specific branch that branches off the main branch.
+The name of the protocol-specific branch should be equal to the protocol-code.

 Protocols can depend on other protocols (protocol dependencies) only if these dependency protocols have been approved (and are published).
 Circular dependencies are not allowed.

-Whenever a pull request is reviewed and finalized, a repo-admin will merge the branch to the main and add general and specific tags (see [release model](README.md#release-model)).
+Whenever a pull request is reviewed, approved and finalized, a repo-admin will merge the branch to the main and add general and specific tags (see [release model](README.md#release-model)).
 Note that the merge commit to which these tags are attached represents an entire snapshot of the complete repository - not only the part of the repository that refers to the specific protocol.

-Each time a merge commit is made to the main branch of the `protocolsource` repo, a 'mirror read-only' repository (protocols repo) will be automatically triggered to build the rendered html versions of the protocols using GitHub Actions.
+Each time a merge commit is made to the main branch of the `protocolsource` repo, a 'mirror read-only' repository (`protocols` repo) will be automatically triggered to build the rendered html versions of the protocols using GitHub Actions.
 The resulting website is hosted at **TO BE ADDED**.
 This website will host all approved and published versions of all protocols.

 ## Workflow